Holic75/SolastaExtraContent/README.md

 # Extra Content for Solasta

 This is a mod for the game Solasta: Crown of the Magister.
-It adds Arcane Knight fighter archetype and a homebrew "blade cantrip" Sunlight Blade.
+This mod adds Arcane Knight fighter archetype and following spells:
+Cantrips: Vicious Mockery, Sunlight Blade,

+Lvl 1: Hellish Rebuke.

+In addition it gives loremaster wizard a lvl 2 feature that allows to add one cantrip and one spell of any class to his/her spellbook.

-It requires SolastaModApi and SolastaModHelpers (https://github.com/Holic75/SolastaModHelpers) mods.
+Mod requires SolastaModApi and SolastaModHelpers (https://github.com/Holic75/SolastaModHelpers) mods.

 # How to Install